GeoffAtHome/muzak/README.md

 * Copy the provided `config.js-sample` file and enter the required values to allow the skill to connect to your squeezebox server.
 Update the players array with the name of your Squeezebox players.
 Save as `config.js`.
 * This should include the URL and credentials for your Logitech Media Server and the App ID of the Alexa skill created above
-* Run `npm install` to download npm dependencies.
+* Change directory to lambda/custom and run `npm install` to download npm dependencies.
-* Run `create.cmd` to produce speechAssets/speechAssets.json and to create the Dynamo database to persist player name across sessions.
+* Switch back to the root directory and run `create.cmd` to produce models/{locale}.json, lambda/custom/info and to create the Dynamo database to persist player name across sessions.
-* Create an Alexa skill to use to connect to your server.
-* Use the speechAssets.json to configure you Alexa Skiil via the Skill Builder Beta.
-Drag and drop the file on the code editor.

 ### Publish the Skill

-#### With Claudia.js
+#### With ask-cli
+* See https://www.youtube.com/watch?v=13-tCdh8Y_E&feature=youtu.be for details of ask-cli
+* Run `ask init` to setup you account credentials
-* Set up your AWS credentials following [the instructions here](https://claudiajs.com/tutorials/installing.html#configuring-access-credentials).
+* Set up `.ask\config` for your `skill_id` and `endpoint/uri`
-* Run `claudia create --region us-east-1 --handler muzak.handler`
-* **Note**: If you already have an existing Lambda function for muzak, you can pass the name of your function to `claudia create` using the `--name` parameter.
-* You can publish future code changes by simply executing `claudia update --name muzak --region us-east-1 --handler muzak.handler`.
-* A copy of this command is in `update.cmd`.
-Edit this file to meet your requirements.

-#### Manually
-* Create a function in Amazon Lambda
-* In the muzak top level directory Zip up the files to upload to Lambda zip -r muzak.zip muzak.js config.js node_modules
+* Run `ask deploy` to publish the skill and Lambda functions

 ### Commands: